kshitizShri929/Bash-Scripting-Programming/Document.md

 - In the above bash for command     syntax, before the first iteration, expr1 is evaluated.
 This is usually used to initialize variables for the loop.
 - All the statements between do and done is executed repeatedly until the value of expr2 is TRUE.
 - After each iteration of the loop, expr3 is evaluated.
-This is usually use to increment a loop counter.
+This is usually used to increment a loop counter.

 **Example**
 ```bash